-With over 15 years’ experience in the arts and culture, Lynn Fu is a Shanghai & New York based independent curator and consultant.
+With over 15 years’ experience in the arts and culture, Lynn Fu is a Shanghai & New York based independent curator, consultant and producer.
 She used to work at the British Council in Shanghai and New York for many years.
 Her career focuses on international programming and collaboration for various theaters, festivals and organizations in China and beyond.
 She frequently sat at the curatorial panel for international festivals, such as the APAM Gathering at AsiaTOPA in Melbourne in 2019 and the Made in Scotland showcase of the Edinburgh Festival Fringe in 2020.

 Lynn is a Shanghai native.
 She holds an M.A. in Arts Administration from Columbia University.
 She also studied and lived in France, Japan and Korea.
 Passionate about cultural diversity, Lynn speaks four languages and has travelled to 50 countries.